EngageLabsIt/SqlTodoExplorer/README.md

 - Build the solution SqlTodoExplorer.sln

-- Copy the `DamnTools.SqlTodoExplorer.dll` created in the bin folder to the following folder:
+- Copy the `DamnTools.SqlTodoExplorer.dll` created in the bin folder to the following folder (create it if not exists):

         C:\Program Files\DamnTools\SqlTodoExplorer

-- Copy the `DamnTools.SqlTodoExplorer.AddIn` file in the following folder:
+- Copy the `DamnTools.SqlTodoExplorer.AddIn` file in the following folder  (create it if not exists):

         C:\ProgramData\Microsoft\SQL Server Management Studio\<SQL Server Version>\AddIns